 If you want to attract attention you need to have your own blog up and running.
 Pick an affordable hosting service to start a blog (one great option is Cloudways which starts at just $10/mo – you checkout my Cloudways review to learn more).
 After you’ve published enough content, consider creating your own resume online.

 Although you can use free services like about.me, I always prefer my own domains.
 You can make your own resume online with easy tools and in no time.
 For the domain I suggest simply using your own name.
 In my case, alexvojacek.com is more than enough.

 Before we dig in, please note that I work on Windows 10 so the tools recommended are for Windows users.
 Some are also available on iOS, but you’ll have to check the app store to be sure.

 Compiling a resume can be very easy if you use the proper tools.
-While you could use one of these awesome resume WordPress themes, another great way to start up your own resume is with Mobirise.
-This handy tool will allow you to build a website in no time, just by adding modules, pictures and text.
+While you could use one of these awesome resume WordPress themes, another great way to start up your own resume is with a free site builder such as Mobirise, Wix, etc. This handy tool will allow you to build a website in no time, just by adding modules, pictures and text.
 Once you have your website ready, it’s as easy as copying the files to your new hosting account and your site should be visible right away.
 Mobirise is an HTML website builder that works entirely code free so there is absolutely no need for any previous knowledge.
 Aside from moving files to your hosting and since it’s an HTML builder, it won’t need to create databases either!

 Working on articles once you become a freelance writer will require some tools.
 If you love to write offline, Word is going to be your best friend.
 If you use Windows, be sure to add OneNote to your favorite set of programs.
 That handy tool will allow you to save content easily and sync it with the cloud.
 It’s very helpful when you have new ideas to write about and not enough time to make an actual new document.
 OneNote syncs with all your devices so it’s an easy way to make quick notes that could turn into full articles later.